 Teacher Education Online

-The Teacher Education Program has an online component for those who wish to become certified teachers or add endorsements to their licenses but prefer the flexibility of online learning.
-As of July 1, 2010, the Department has online course work leading to licensure or endorsement in Secondary / Middle School Mathematics, English, Science (Biology and Chemistry), Social Science (History, Political Science, Sociology, and Anthropology).
-Illinois certified teachers seeking an endorsement should obtain a deficiency letter prior to beginning course work.
-The course work and other requirements of this program are primarily the same as the on campus programs, but courses are taught almost completely online.
-Each course requires two semester visits to campus.
+The Department of Teacher Education has an online component for those who wish to become licensed teachers or add endorsements to their licenses but prefer the flexibility of online learning.
+As of July 1, 2010, the Department has online course work leading to licensure or endorsement in Secondary / Middle School Mathematics, English, Science (Biology and Chemistry), and Social Science (History, Political Science, Sociology, and Anthropology).
+Illinois licensed teachers seeking an endorsement should obtain a deficiency letter prior to beginning course work.
+The course work and other requirements of these programs are primarily the same as the on campus programs, but courses are taught almost completely online.
+Each course requires two-three visits to campus per semester.

 Subsequent Teaching Licensure

-Teachers who have received their licensure through programs in the Department of Teacher Education at UIS may earn additional / subsequent licenses in Elementary Education or Secondary English, mathematics, social studies (designations in history, political science, or sociology / anthropology) or science (designations in biology or chemistry).
-Teachers interested in subsequent licenses should contact Heather Nielsen, Initial Adviser and licensure Officer.
+Teachers who have received their licensure through programs in the Department of Teacher Education at UIS may earn additional / subsequent licenses in Elementary Education or Secondary English, mathematics, science (biology or chemistry), or social studies (history, political science, or sociology / anthropology).
+Teachers interested in subsequent licenses should contact Heather Nielsen, Initial Adviser and Licensure Officer.